SpongePowered/SpongeDocs/source/admins/server-setup.rst

    specifically for Sponge, using the Sponge API.
 Bukkit plugins *will not work* unless there as also some kind of functioning thurd-party compatibility-layer plugin, such as *Pore* (still a work in progress).
-For information about Bukkit plugins, see :doc:`bukkit-compatibility`
+For information about Bukkit plugins, see :doc:`../bukkit-compatibility`